maladi17/PermissionPanic/README.md

 ## configuration_file

 Please check out the attached config file for an example.
+Change the chunks of <> with the your values.

 ```
 {